 There are some other techniques that we experimented with but are omitted here for the sake of brevity.
 The MATLAB code and simulation results showing bit error rate as a function of receive array size (nR) are given below.
 It is seen that simple Matched Filter works quite well when the receive array size is small but with increasing nR the performance improvement is not that great.
 Least Squares (LS) technique using Moore-Penrose Pseudo Inverse shows improved performance with increasing nR and this can be further improved by controlling the threshold (tol).
 We found that a threshold of 0.1 gave significantly improved results as compared to no threshold case.
 Lastly we implemented MMSE and found that it gave us the best results.
 It must be noted that we also implemented ML for a limited size of receive array and found that its BER performance was far superior than any other technique.

-- In the code below, nR=N and nT=M
+- In the code above, N=nR and M=nT

-- What is labelled here as Matched Filter is strictly speaking Maximal Ratio Combining
+- What is labelled here as Matched Filter (MF) is strictly speaking Maximal Ratio Combining (MRC)

-- The case we discuss above and in the code below is categorized as Multiuser MIMO (MU-MIMO) for the uplink
+- The case we discuss above is categorized as Multiuser MIMO (MU-MIMO) for the uplink

 - MU-MIMO for the downlink is not that straight forward and will be the subject of some future post